mjbroekman/BattleTech/Guides/Career_Scoring.md

 * UPDATED (9/Jan/2019) with additional note about the Enemy Strength setting and also a 'key' about pilot skills.
 * UPDATED (11/Jun/2019) with 1.6/UW changes to career scoring and mech chassis
 * UPDATED (19/Jun/2019) converted to GitHub Markdown
+* UPDATED (19/Jun/2019) included some findings from Cyttorak001